col1nwu/MeetingScheduler/README.md

 ## Accomplishments

 This meeting scheduler can perform both **basic** and **bonus** functionalities.
-In other words, it is able to find the intersection of time intervals for a list of users requested by the client; it is also able to register a meeting time for them.
+In other words, it is able to find the intersection of time intervals for a list of users requested by the client; it is also able to register a meeting time for them (i.e., remove meeting time from users' availabilities).

 ## File Descriptions